itstommymorgan/vim_config/README.markdown

 which Ruby/Gemset you're currently using through RVM (the Ruby Version Manager).
 Although I highly recommend using RVM if you're a Rubyist, you can simply remove rvm.vim if you don't find this helpful.

-### Scratch.vim ###

-Scratch.vim provides a 'scratch' buffer that you can use to keep temporary notes.
-For example, if you're doing development that touches on a strange API, you may want to paste some of the details (odd method names, etc.) into the scratch buffer so that they're on hand while you're working... but you don't have to worry about saving them anywhere.
-In `.vim/config/scratch.vim` the `<Leader>S` (note, that's Shift-s) keybinding is created to display the scratch buffer in a split window.

 ### SnipMate ###